 - Timothy Connallon – Population genetics of sexual dimorphism

 - Mollie Manier – Sexual conflict over reproductive traits, Transgenerational epigenetic inheritance

 - Fernando Colchero – Bayesian estimation of age-specific mortality

-- Alexei Maklakov – Sexual conflict, dietary restriction and ageing
+- Alexei Maklakov – Sexual conflict, dietary restriction and aging

 - Russell Bondurianky – Ageing and quantitative genetics in natural insect populations

-- Jean Clobert – Consequences of personality traits and dispersal variability on meta-population dynamics; sibling dispersal; maintenance of colour polymorphism
+- Jean Clobert – Consequences of personality traits and dispersal variability on meta-population dynamics; sibling dispersal; maintenance of color polymorphism

-- Ruth Archer – Sexual conflict over ageing in decorated crickets
+- Ruth Archer – Sexual conflict over aging in decorated crickets

 - Don Miles – Physiological performance in lizards

-- Rob Brooks– Genetic architecture underlying ageing, dietary restriction, ageing in the wild
+- Rob Brooks– Genetic architecture underlying aging, dietary restriction, aging in the wild

 - Simon Lailvaux – Sex-effects of mating and diet on performance and demography

-- John Hunt – Maintenance of genetic variarion, dietary restriction, demography, ageing
+- John Hunt – Maintenance of genetic variation, dietary restriction, demography, aging

 - Hwei-yen Chen – Late-life mortality plateaus in nematodes

 - Matt Hall– Statistics of non-normal longitudinal data

 - Mike Jennions – Dietary restriction, genetic architecture underlying aging

 - Chad Brassil – Mathematical modeling of aging in natural populations